Parable of a Pharisee and a Tax Collector

 The Story:

 Have you ever met someone who thinks they are better than everyone else?
 They like to brag about themselves.
 They think they are better looking than other people.
 They think they are smarter than other people.
-They think they are faster or stronger or more popular than other people.
+They think they are faster, stronger or more popular than other people.

 There were people like that when Jesus was preaching.
-Sometimes they even thought that God should treat them better just because they were so good.
+Sometimes, they even thought God should treat them better because they were so good.

 Jesus did not like it when people thought they were better than everyone else.
 He said that people who thought like that had too much pride.
 Jesus said that people should not be proud.
 Instead, people should be humble.

-Jesus wanted the proud people to understand about being humble so he told them a parable.
+Jesus wanted the proud people to understand about being humble, so he told them a parable.
 Do you remember what a parable is?
-A parable is a simple story that helps us to understand something very important.
+A parable is a simple story that helps us understand something important.

 Here is the parable that Jesus told to the people who had too much pride: